lilathy/NoItemExplosion/README.md

 # NoExplosion

 Dropped items don’t get blown up anymore.
 TNT, crystals, beds in the nether, respawn anchors — whatever.
 The loot stays.
 You can also choose whether items get a little knockback from the blast (so they scatter a bit like everything else) or just sit there untouched.
-Up to you.

-## Why Paper?

-NoExplosion is built for Paper.
-Paper’s basically a better Spigot — same game, same plugins, but faster and with way fewer weird bugs.
-If you’re on Spigot or Bukkit, swapping to Paper is usually worth it; your world and plugins keep working.
-This plugin only runs when something actually takes explosion damage, so it’s not sitting there doing work every tick.
-Needs Paper 1.21+ and Java 21.

 ## What it does